cgeils25/Bulk_Chemical_Similarity_Search/README.md

 ## Tests

-For each of the commands in 'Usage', add the --test flag to the end of the command to run a smaller version of the workflow.
+For each of the commands in 'Usage', add the --test flag to the end of the command to run a smaller version of the workflow for testing purposes.

 Example: